Remote work: Distractions

+Caregiving obligations may be a distraction for individuals who work from home.

+Evidence from a 2023 study linked a drop in productivity during work from home to fewer uninterrupted work hours ("focus hours") at home compared to the office.

+Sandberg-Diment, when recounting in 1986 his experience with telecommuting, warned "you can forget about working in the house itself if you have a spouse, three kids, two cats and a dog".
+He worked in a shed outside his home, and employed a secretary to screen calls.

 While working in an office presents its own set of distractions, it has been argued that remote work may involve additional or different types of distractions.
 A study identified children as the most common source of distraction for remote workers, followed by spouses, pets, neighbors, and solicitors.
 Access to appropriate tools and facilities has also been cited as a potential challenge for maintaining focus during remote work, though coworking spaces and short-term office rentals can help address this issue.

 In some countries, such as Romania, national labor inspectorates have been tasked with verifying that remote work environments meet regulatory requirements for health and safety.

 A 2019 study found that the absence of on-site monitoring in remote work arrangements has been associated with the potential for increased distractions and, in some cases, decreased productivity.